-- Lee Valley Dam investigation and Council's contribution to the construction costs relating to ensuring an adequate water supply for Richmond, Wakefield and Brightwater, and maintaining environmental flows in the river (2015/2016) - subject to a review of the proposed funding model. - Ongoing upgrades and renewals to pumps, pipelines, values, telemetry, water meters and restrictors throughout the District throughout the 10 years.
+- Lee Valley Dam investigation and Council's contribution to the construction costs relating to ensuring an adequate water supply for Richmond, Wakefield and Brightwater, and maintaining environmental flows in the river (2015/2016). - Ongoing upgrades and renewals to pumps, pipelines, values, telemetry, water meters and restrictors throughout the 10 years.